Sam Dienst

 Rachael Zur

 Traces of us linger in the physical world, even in our absence.
-There is an evocative nature to domestic objects and spaces; items within homes hold the residual energy of lives lived long after people are gone.
-My work depicts ordinary objects from living rooms that hold a remaining radiance and tenderness of the departed.
-I work with materials that have weight to them to ground ephemeral concepts into an artwork that is physically solid and fixed.
+There is an evocative nature to domestic objects and spaces; items within homes hold the residual energy of lives once lived after those people are gone.
+My work depicts ordinary objects from living rooms that hold the remaining radiance and tenderness of the departed.

 Yuri Yuan